2017 NFL Transactions

 Chris Conte, SS, Tampa Bay Buccaneers

-Tampa Bay Buccaneers 2017 Offseason Preview: Tampa Bay has $84-million for 2017 at the moment.
-The scary thing is Tampa Bay can save an additional $10-million if they release running back Doug Martin or right tackle Demar Dotson.
+Tampa Bay Buccaneers 2017 Offseason Preview: Tampa Bay has $90.5-million for 2017 at the moment.
+The scary thing is Tampa Bay can save an additional $10-million if they release running back Doug Martin and right tackle Demar Dotson.
 Even though both of them got extended there is no dead cap penalty for releasing either player.

 Slot receiver Adam Humphries and tight end Cameron Brate are both Exclusive Rights Free Agents.
 That means Tampa Bay is the only NFL team that can make a qualifying offer to tender both players.
 I'm guessing both Humphries and Brate will be back.

 Backup quarterback Mike Glennon may get a starting job elsewhere.
 A backup quarterback to Winston may be something Tampa Bay adds.